 Chronic sinusitis is defined clinically as a sinonasal infection lasting more than 12 weeks.
 Patients may present with symptoms of sinusitis such as nasal obstruction, nasal discharge, facial pain, headache, halitosis, anosmia, etc. It is important to note however that diagnosis of chronic rhinosinusitis requires at least either nasal congestion or discharge, in the absence of both other causes should be explored 14.

-- paranasal sinus anatomical variants obstructing drainage (see below)
+paranasal sinus anatomical variants obstructing drainage (see below)

 A study was done on 150 patients of chronic rhinosinusitis and found the following anatomical variants 10:

 concha bullosa (30%)

-- posterior nasal septal deviations (25%)
+posterior nasal septal deviations (25%)

-- uncinate process variations (25%)
+uncinate process variations (25%)

 agger nasi cells (10%)

 Haller cells (9%)

 A characteristic feature on CT sinuses is sclerotic thickened bone (hyperostosis) involving the sinus wall from a prolonged mucoperiosteal reaction.
 Intrasinus calcification may be present.
-The presence of opacification is not a good distinguisher from an acute sinus infection.
+The presence of opacification is not a good discriminator from an acute sinus infection.